kicknickr/reactome-search-vis-prototype/README.md

 <!--
 > :warning: **Important!**: Please see section [CORS Security Issues in Browsers - A workaround](#CORS-Fix) for a common issue with opening a local copy of the web app.
 -->
+This app is hosted publically on the repository's [GitHub Pages](https://kicknickr.github.io/reactome-search-vis-prototype/).

 A prebuilt version of the app can be accessed by opening [./build/index.html](./build/index.html) in the browser.
 ### Quick Build
 Assuming Node and NPM are installed on the machine and a terminal is open to the top level directory,